Resources For Survivors During COVID-19

 Domestic Violence Shelters are still open for intake.
 Call the City’s 24-hour Domestic Violence hotline (1-800-621-4673; TTY: 1-800-810-7444) to learn more.

-Evictions are suspended in NYS until June 20, 2020.
+Evictions are suspended in NYS until October 1, 2020.
 You do not need to appear in Housing Court for an eviction case at this time.
-Evictions are extended to August 20 for tenants who qualify for unemployment benefits or are experiencing financial hardship resulting from COVID-19.
 Learn more

 - Visit the NYCHA Journal to learn more about NYCHA's Guidance to Section 8 Participants on Rent Hardships, Guidance to Public Housing Residents on Hardships, and COVID-19 Updates on Property Management Offices